tannerdolby/tannerdolby.com/src/about.md

 layout: about.njk
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based in Sacramento, CA. I enjoy using JavaScript and accessible HTML paired with modern CSS to build fast websites.
-Recently, I've been spending the majority of my time building things with Java.
+Recently, I've been spending the majority of my time learning Full Stack Java Development.
 I started to learn web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on building things for the web.
 I also enjoy creating fun CSS illustrations and front-end demos on [CodePen](https://codepen.io/tannerdolby) in my free time.

 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy](https://11ty.dev), which this website is built with.

 ## Interests
 I like to write about technology and web development.
-I'm currently fixated on learning more about Java, Static Site Generators, JavaScript and Web performance.
+I'm currently fixated on learning more about the MEAN stack, Static Site Generators, JavaScript and Web performance.
 If you want to see me write about a specific topic or concept, feel free to message me about it.
 Lately, I've been very interested in CSS illustrations and SVG.
 I may write about these hobbies in future posts.

 <h2 style="margin-top: 3rem;">Around the Web</h2>